AskBid/AskBid.github.io/_posts/2020-01-27-panic_when_errors_are_from_external_libraries.markdown

 ```

-I need to put the gender as 'F' and not 'female'... ahhh this is satisfaction :)
+I need to put the gender as "F" and not "female"... ahhh this is satisfaction :)

 I feel I complicated things, but it was a useful lesson.